Nutrients of the Estuary: Feeding Life

 The liver functions in a similar way inside the body.
 It can store years’ worth of essential nutrients, including up to a decade of vitamin B12.
 These reserves help maintain internal rhythm — supporting circulation, membrane strength, and chemical balance.

-When saved nutrients are steadily depleted, internal rhythm weakens.
-Alcohol, refined sugars, and nutrient-poor calories can directly drain them, and chronic stress, environmental strain, or sustained physical overexertion can do it too.
+When stored nutrients are steadily depleted, internal rhythm weakens.
+Alcohol, refined sugars, and nutrient-poor calories can drain them directly.
+Chronic stress, environmental strain, or sustained physical overexertion can do so as well.

 What follows is not immediate collapse, but gradual dysfunction.
 Systems lose coordination.
 Organisms that were once contained may gain advantage.
 Inflammation rises.
 Disease and dysfunction follow.